What To Do With Backset After Distilling

 Backset can also be used as a fuel source, either through direct combustion or for biodiesel production.
 The high alcohol content of backset makes it an ideal fuel source for many applications, including industrial and agricultural uses.
 Furthermore, backset can be distilled further to create ethanol, which is an alternative fuel source that can be used in cars and other motor vehicles.

-See also Can You Make A Smoothie With Water
+See also How To Make Rose Water With Distilled Water

 Finally, backset has been used historically for medicinal purposes.
 It has been used as a disinfectant and antiseptic due to its alcohol content, and it has been used topically to treat skin conditions such as eczema and psoriasis.
 Additionally, some people